Typhoon Talim leaves behind crushed vehicles, beached whale in southern China

 Talim, the first typhoon to make landfall in China this year, struck the coast late on Monday night in Guangdong province, quickly weakening into a tropical storm.
 Overnight it moved into Beibu Gulf, and by early Tuesday, it had made a second landfall and moved into southern Guangxi region.

-Wind speeds had fallen to a maximum 25 m/s (90 kmh or 56 mph) near Talim's centre, as of 8 a.m.
-(0000 GMT), China's Meteorological Administration said.
+Wind speeds had fallen to a maximum 25m/s (90kmh) near Talim's centre, as of 8am, China's Meteorological Administration said.
 The storm is expected to further weaken and dissipate as it moves northwesterly into northern Vietnam later on Tuesday, it said.

 In Guangdong, after Talim's passing, firefighters rescued passengers pinned in vehicles by fallen tree branches as they cleared roadblocks and assisted other motorists to safety, according to state media.